ccolon/disruptsc/README.md

 The model focuses on a country.
 A country is divided into some administrative units (e.g., regions, districts, communes, cantones, etc.) We need to pick a relevant administrative level for which the economic data are compiled.
-We call it "districts" in the remainder of the text.
+We call it "regions" in the remainder of the text.

-Districts are labelled using the country-relevant classification, for instance, the string `XXXXXX` where X are digits.
+Regions are labelled using the country-relevant classification, for instance, the string `XXXXXX` where X are digits.
-We call this id the district code.
+We call this id the region code.
 It should always be a string, even if it consists of digits only, e.g., `123456` as string, not as integer.

 The transport network is composed of edges and nodes.
 Edges are *LineString*, Nodes are *Points*.
 Edges are identified by an integer ID, so are nodes.

-Each district is associated with one node in the transport network.
+Each region is associated with one node in the transport network.

 ### Sector structure